esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 #### Mobile Accessibility Issues
 > We can't fix everything with code and mobile interfaces also need to be taken into account. - Marcy

 Marcy mentions an example where we run into the problem that some action can only be done with swiping left or right.
-It would be accessib
+It would be accessible to do the same actions with labeled buttons while a mobile screen reader is running, but they would have to _be designed_ into the interface -> significant change.

+She gives the following tip to avoid such a situation:
+>💡 **Tip** When the design team knows how to anticipate accessibility issues, these problems can be avoided before development begins.

 #### Icon Buttons without Text Labels